Modeling and Testing for Joint Association Using a Genetic Random Field Model: Method

 We next show how the p-value for testing $\gamma=0$ can be obtained based on the test statistic $\hgamma$; i.e., we would like to calculate the probability of $\hgamma$ greater than the observed value of the statistic under the null hypothesis.
-As $\bS$ is not a diagonal or block-diagonal matrix, regular asymptotic argument does not apply.
-Alternatively, we propose the following procedure to find the p-value by using the exact mixture Chi-square distribution.
+Suppose $\eta$ is the observed value of the test statistic $\hgamma$.
+Since $\bB\bS^2\bB$ is positive-definite, we have